ColdIQ's Cold Email Guide: Outbound Secrets

 Now, before you get any sales engagement platform and start automating your outreach at a massive scale, there a few things you need to consider:

-- they can sense when your approach is impersonal and automated
+• they can sense when your approach isn’t personal and automated

-If you want to have a decent conversion rate, you need to stand out.
-We started doing this by targeting companies based on a need, and by going after the right person inside the company (and believe it or not, this is already better than 99% of the outreach out there).
+If you want to have a decent reply rate, you need to stand out.
+We started doing this by targeting companies based on a need, and by going after the right person inside the company.

-The goal is for each of your outreach message to be unique.
-You want your recipient to think *there is no way this was for someone else*.
+The goal is for each of your outreach messages to be unique.
+You want your recipient to think there is no way this was for someone else.

 Here's an easy way to personalize your outreach at scale:

-You can do, either by leveraging trigger events (such as the fact that they are hiring) or publicly available information on them (their LinkedIn bio or their company simmary).
+You can do so either by leveraging trigger events (such as the fact that they are hiring) or publicly available information on them (their LinkedIn bio or their company summary).

 Following the above steps we now have:

-- the contact information of the relevant people inside the company
+• the verified contact information of prospects in relevant roles inside the company

-- a personalize snippet that adresses the specific needs of each company
+• a personalized snippet that addresses the specific needs of each company

 With these, we can now reach out at scale, in a way that will feel personalized to each of our recipient.